Septic Tank Leaking

 One thing this article has not taught you is how to fix a leaking septic tank.
 That is because it's best if you leave this difficult and potentially hazardous task in the hands of professionals.
 If you're a homeowner or business owner in need of septic services the greater Syracuse, N.Y., area, Mr. Rooter Plumbing of Greater Syracuse is the service you want to repair your septic system.

 With Mr. Rooter, you get the best of both worlds — we have both the abundant resources of a national chain and the committed customer service of a local business.
 Our plumbers are certified and licensed by Onondaga County in detecting leaks and handling all plumbing-related projects.
-They're also bonded and insured, which means that your property is in safe hands.
+They're also insured, which means that your property is in safe hands.
 From small drain problems to emergency pipe repairs, they have had experience with a broad range of plumbing issues.

 If you are not currently experiencing issues but would like to avoid them in the future, you can also hire us to perform an inspection of your system.
 We also install new septic systems.